Aliases for CHAT Gene

 CHAT (Choline O-Acetyltransferase) is a Protein Coding gene.
-Diseases associated with CHAT include congenital myasthenic syndrome with episodic apnea and chat-related congenital myasthenic syndrome.
-Among its related pathways are Metabolism and SIDS Susceptibility Pathways.
+Diseases associated with CHAT include myasthenic syndrome, congenital, 6, presynaptic and myasthenic syndrome, congenital, 1a, slow-channel.
+Among its related pathways are Metabolism and Biogenic Amine Synthesis.
 GO annotations related to this gene include transferase activity, transferring acyl groups and choline O-acetyltransferase activity.
 An important paralog of this gene is CRAT.

 UniProtKB/Swiss-Prot for CHAT Gene

 Catalyzes the reversible synthesis of acetylcholine (ACh) from acetyl CoA and choline at cholinergic synapses.